29 Best Pubs in Melbourne for Families

 23. Auburn Hotel, Hawthorn

-The Auburn Hotel is an excellent destination for a family meal or a get together, especially during winter when you can dine in an Auburn Hotel Igloo!
+The Auburn Hotel is an excellent destination for a family meal or a get-together.

-Amenities include high chairs, pram access and an outdoor area.
+Other amenities include high chairs, pram access and an outdoor area with a multi-level playground.

 Auburn Hotel, 85 Auburn Rd, Hawthorn, (03) 9810 0032